Assistant Professor of Science Education, Boston College

 Curriculum Vitae

-Click here to download a pdf version of my cv (updated December, 2011).
+Click here to download a pdf version of my cv (updated May 2020).

 Research Interests

+Dr. Kate McNeill's research focuses on helping students with diverse backgrounds learn scientific practices, such as explanation and argumentation.
 Science is not about discovering or memorizing facts; rather it is about constructing arguments and considering and debating multiple explanations for phenomena.
 This type of explanation construction occurs within a community of scientists where different explanations are compared, debated and countered with competing explanations.
 In today’s society in which mass media inundates individuals with assertions and arguments, all individuals, not just scientists, need to apply those same critical skills for personal decision making, participation in societal and cultural affairs, and economic productivity.
 Argumentation and explanation have become increasingly prevalent as essential goals for science education in which students need to support claims using appropriate evidence and reasoning as well as consider and be critical of alternative explanations.
-My research has focused on how curricular scaffolds, activity structures, and teacher instructional strategies can support students in engaging in scientific explanation and argumentation in both students' writing and classroom discourse.
+Her research has included the development and use of the claim, evidence and reasoning (CER) framework to support students in these practices.
+In addition, it has focused on the social aspects of science, such as promoting student-to-student interactions where students build on and critique the ideas of their peers.
+Supporting students in using both the CER framework and engaging in student-to-student interactions, can help create a classroom community that emphasizes key scientific practices.